Essential Financial Formulas 2026

 Rule of 114

-Calculates how long it would take for money to triple at a compound interest rate.
+Determines the amount of time that money would take to triple considering a compound interest rate.

 Rule of 144

-Calculate quickly how long it will take for your money to grow four times.
+Divide the time it will take your money to increase in value four times.

 Retirement Corpus Calculation